 - It’s expensive.
 The most popular services, charge from $29/month for their basic package.

 My recommendation for hosting your first WordPress blog

 For your first blog, anything more than shared hosting would be overkill.

 You don’t need bandwidth to support a huge number of visitors.
 You don’t need any advanced options, either.

-As you grow your blog and get more traffic, you will have to consider migrating to managed VPS hosting, from an SEO friendly hosting provider.
+As you grow your blog and get more traffic, you will have to consider migrating to managed VPS hosting.

 To get started in the fastest, most cost-effective way, use Bluehost’s shared plan which starts from $3.95/month.